If you want to sell tickets to your upcoming event using HubSpot...

 You can use the HubSpot payment platform.
 Or you can use a third-party HubSpot integration like Cartfuel, Depositfix, or Eventbrite.

-the differences between Cartfuel and Depositfix)
+(We explained the differences between Cartfuel and Depositfix)

 HubSpot launched HubSpot Payments in 2021.
 With HubSpot's payment platform, users can sell digital products without the help of a third-party solution.

 But, there are some caveats to HubSpot's solution.
 Here's a complete list of reasons why you may not want to use HubSpot payments:

 - You can't use your current Stripe account (you have to use HubSpot stripe integration)

 - You can't import past Stripe products into HubSpot payments

 - You can't use PayPal or other payment processors